mongodb/docs/source/core/replication.rst

 overview of the major *types* of nodes that may be a part of a replica set.

-Node type is configured either when a node is added to a replica set with the :js:func:`rs.add()` function, or during regular operation using the :js:func:`rs.reconfig()` function.
+Nodes can be configured either when a node is added to a replica set with the :js:func:`rs.add()` function, or during regular operation using the :js:func:`rs.reconfig()` function.
 Use :js:func:`rs.conf()` to retrieve the current replica set configuration.